This chapter describes the protocols supported and the operations available to them.

 Websocket is a binary protocol built on top of HTTP that allows asynchronous concurrent communication between the client and the server.
 A Websocket server can push data to the client at any time.

-Once the Websocket connection is established, the only operation available on this connection is sending Websocket frames using
+Once the Websocket connection is established over an HTTP/1.1 connection, the only operation available on this connection is sending Websocket frames using

 Gun will send a